US Steel: Why the Japanese Buyout of Pittsburgh Company Shouldn’t Be Blocked

 Nippon promised to guarantee the union’s contract and forego plant closures and layoffs.
 Nippon promised the union to protect worker benefits, job security, and workplace rules.

-The Wall Street Journal, Bloomberg, and Washington Post all want Nippon to invest in the United States.
+The Wall Street Journal, Bloomberg, and The Washington Post all want Nippon to invest in the United States.
 Public-spirited leaders on both sides of the aisle support the deal.
 Vice presidential candidate Tim Walz and former Trump administration official Mike Pompeo are two of the most prominent.
 Both political parties should take their lead by looking past domestic interest groups.
-Think of the consequences of a failed deal for the U.S.–China competition and American jobs.
+Think of the consequences of a failed deal for U.S.–China competition and American jobs.

 China cracks down on its unions, which is partly why its wages are low enough to attract global investment.
 That global investment then pushed up Chinese wages as a whole and pushed down U.S. wages as U.S. industry fled to cheaper labor abroad.

 Yes, we should pay a bit more for American steel, because U.S. wages are higher than Chinese wages.
 Yes, we should protect the U.S. steel industry from artificially low Chinese imports.
-But certain privileged classes of workers should not be allowed to push their factories into unprofitability and bankruptcy, which hurts other American workers and consumers, including by threatening thousands of jobs in Pittsburgh.
+But certain privileged classes of workers should not be allowed to push their factories into unprofitability and bankruptcy, which hurts other U.S. workers and consumers, including by threatening thousands of jobs in Pittsburgh.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.